rafaeltonholo/svg-to-compose/README.md

   /my/svg/or/xml/directory
 ```
 > [!WARNING]
-> If the output is not a directory, the CLI will not parse any icon and will finish the execution with an error.
+> If the input path is a directory and the output is not a directory,
+> the CLI will not parse any icon and will finish the execution with an error.

 Disabling SVG optimization: